-Carpal tunnel syndrome has a reported incidence of 1-3 cases per 1000 subjects per year, and a prevalence of about 50 cases per 1000 subjects in the general population.(6) The incidence is about two-fold higher in women than in men.
-A large population-based study in the U.K. reported that the annual age-standardized rates were 87.8 per 100,000 new presentations in men and 192.8 per 100,000 in women.(27) Another large population-based study in the U.S. reported an age-standardized incidence rate of 258 per 100,000 person-years in men and 491 per 100,000 person-years in women.
-This latter study also reported that the overall incidence of carpal tunnel syndrome increased over time, from 258 per 100,000 person-years during 1981-1985 to 424 per 100,000 during 2001-2005.(28) In certain high-risk groups, incidence has been reported up to 150 cases per 1000 subjects per year, and prevalence greater than 500 cases per 1000 subjects.(6) The overall prevalence of carpal tunnel syndrome in the U.S. may be as high as 1.9 million people.(29) The U.S. Bureau of Labor Statistics reported that in 2007 the incidence rate for carpal tunnel syndrome that led to lost work days among all occupations was 1.3 per 10,000 full-time workers.(30) Carpal tunnel syndrome appears most frequently in the 40 to 60 year age group.(28,31)
+Carpal tunnel syndrome is the most common nerve compression syndrome in the general population.(6) The incidence is about two-fold higher in women than in men.
+A large population-based study in the U.K. reported that the annual age-standardized incidence rates were 87.8 per 100,000 new presentations in men and 192.8 per 100,000 in women.(20) Another large population-based study in the U.S. reported an age-standardized incidence rate of 258 per 100,000 person-years in men and 491 per 100,000 personyears in women.
+This latter study also reported that the overall incidence of carpal tunnel syndrome increased over time, from 258 per 100,000 person-years during 1981-1985 to 424 per 100,000 during 2001-2005.(21) A Swedish general population survey found that the prevalence of clinically-diagnosed carpal tunnel syndrome was 3.8% (2.8% in men, 4.6% in women); the prevalence of electrophysiologically-confirmed carpal tunnel syndrome was 2.7% (2.1% in men, 3.0% in women).(22) In certain high-risk groups, incidence has been reported up to 150 cases per 1000 subjects per year, and prevalence greater than 500 cases per 1000 subjects.(6) A 1988 survey of U.S. adults who had ever worked found the prevalence of self-reported carpal tunnel syndrome to be 1.55% (2.65 million people).(23) The U.S. Bureau of Labor Statistics reported that in 2007 the incidence rate for carpal tunnel syndrome that led to lost work days among all occupations was 1.3 per 10,000 full-time workers.(24) Carpal tunnel syndrome appears most frequently in the 40 to 60 year age group.(21,25)

-The study from Denmark mentioned above also provided data that allowed calculation of hospitalization rates due to carpal tunnel syndrome for long-haul truck drivers and other truck drivers.
+The study from Denmark mentioned above also provided data that allowed calculation of rates of hospital treatment due to carpal tunnel syndrome for long-haul truck drivers and other truck drivers.
 During a 10-year period, 0.97% of long-haul drivers and 0.76% of other truck drivers were treated in a hospital for carpal tunnel syndrome.
-In both groups this rate was significantly higher than the expected rate in the general population.(26) The U.S. Bureau of Labor Statistics reported that in 2007 the incidence rate for carpal tunnel syndrome that led to lost work days among truck drivers (heavy and tractor-trailer) was 1 per 10,000 full-time truck drivers.(30)
+In both groups this rate was significantly higher than the expected rate in the general population.(19) As noted earlier, this analysis may not have adjusted for risk factors.
+The U.S. Bureau of Labor Statistics reported that in 2007 the incidence rate for carpal tunnel syndrome that led to lost work days among truck drivers (heavy and tractor-trailer) was 1 per 10,000 full-time truck drivers.(24)